exoRift/wizard-ql/README.md

 (`!field`) transforms it into `field = false`

+> [!NOTE]
+> This is true for the default operator set.
+If custom operators are defined, a custom [implicit condition](#implicit-condition) can be defined as well.

 ### Group
 *A group is multiple conditions joined by a junction operator such as AND or OR.*
 `({CONDITION} [...{J_OPERATOR} {CONDITION}])`